EPCCed/eidf-docs/docs/services/virtualmachines/quickstart.md

 1. Choose the SSH connection to log in for the first time.
 You will be asked to reset the password.

 !!! warning
-    Do not use RDP to login for the first time as you have to reset your password.
+    Do not use VDI to login for the first time as you have to reset your password.
     Always use SSH to login to the VM for the first time.

 ## Further information